 About the Space

 At Pür Joy Yoga, the intention is simple.
 Here we remind you that joy is innate and unconditional.
 Pür Joy is inexhaustible and within you at all times.
-We work together to discover a path of ease through various movement practices based on lineages backed by science and breathwork to uncover the deep rooted tensions that may manifest as pain, discomfort or illness.
-In these heartful and therapeutic sessions, we aim to heighten sensory awareness and with time, release physical tension and discomfort in the body working directly with myofascial pain and trigger points and energy which may be stuck in your joints, tissues and organs.
+We work together to discover a path of ease through various movement practices and breathwork to uncover the deep rooted tensions that may manifest as pain, discomfort or illness in your body.
+In these heartful and therapeutic sessions, we aim to heighten sensory awareness and with time, release physical tension and discomfort in the body through working with muscle and fascia, locating pain, trigger points and energy which may be stuck in your joints, tissues and organs.
 This is the core of somatics.
+Understanding that modern day burnout and fatigue deplete our life force, this we center the importance of deep rest.
 At Pür Joy, your emotional, physical, mental and spiritual wellness matter.
-We are located in the heart of Los Feliz in sunny Los Angeles.
+We are a queer-owned business located in the heart of Los Feliz in sunny Los Angeles.
 All are welcome here.

 About the Owner